 By 1943, the shoulder length cut was preferred by most women.
 Hair was set in pin curls, then brushed out in the morning.
 Half the hair was gathered up top and with the ends rolled under to give volume above the forehead (teasing and hair padding helped too).
 The lower half was sleek and smooth, with ends curled in towards the neck.

-Many Pachucas, female Zoot Suiters, adopted this look, adding even more height to their hair.
+Many Pachucas, female Zoot Suiters, adopted the half up look, adding even more height to their hair.
 This, in turn, was called a bouffant style, although ‘bouffant’ also just meant hair gathered on top.

 1940s Long Hairstyles